Lenny Woodard: International honours

 Woodard represented Wales (RU) during the 1998 tour of Zimbabwe and South Africa in non-Test matches, and won caps for Wales (RL) while at Pontypridd RFC (RU), and Bridgend Blue Bulls (RL) 1999...2005 (4?)3-caps + 2-caps (interchange/substitute) 3-tries 12-points.
 He scored a hatrick of tries for Wales v Russia in 2003.

 Woodard also played international touch rugby for Wales in the European Cup, scoring the winning try v Scotland.

 Woodard also gained international honours in hockey for Wales at U15, U16 and U18 level.

-Woodard represented Wales and went onto represent Great Britain Students in rugby league.
+Woodard represented Wales and went on to represent Great Britain Students in rugby league.
 He played for Swinton Lions and Hull Sharks in the late 1990s and Celtic Crusaders in 2006 season.

 Career records

 On Friday 2 May 2003, Woodard scored a club record 7-tries for Pontypool in a 90–3 victory over Treorchy RFC.
 He scored three more tries against Aberavon RFC in the following game to reach a season tally of 44 tries (39 league tries and five in the Principality Cup) and earned the accolade of having Pontypool's best try aggregate since World War I, surpassing the 39-tries scored by David Bishop in the 1983–84 season, but less than the 55-tries scored by wing Tom Robbins in the 1913–14 season.

 In October 2009, Woodard scored two tries for Newbridge RFC in the 37–31 league win at Rumney RFC to take him to 150 career tries.

 He is the highest try scorer in Welsh league history, amassing 186 league tries.
 He also scored 16 tries in England (15 for London Welsh and 1 for Pertemps Bees (Birmingham and Solihull).
 This combined effort saw over 200 league tries and he was also a prolific scorer in cup rugby.